Aarif123456/GoalOrientedBehaviour/Documentation/README.txt

     e) Add an additional weapon type.
         - landmine

-    f)Add additional cameras such as one to follow weebles in first or third person.
-Add the ability to switch between cameras.
-Perhaps add a mini-map/overhead view as a sub-window of the Weeble camera.

 4. Find ways to make it awesome!
     a) Make them aim where the target will be, not where they are now.